An American flag flying at the Castillo de San Marcos

 As we celebrate the 250th birthday of the United States of America, St. Augustine presents concerts, performances, and special historic tours to honor the city's unique place in our country's history.

 St. Augustine celebrates Florida and the American Revolution by recognizing our complicated history.
 Be sure to check out the History Festival, on May 6 through 10, 2026.
-Several events celebrate the 250th, including the Castillo, which will once again fly a British Flag.
+Several historic sites celebrate the 250th, including the Castillo, which flies a British Flag once again.

 Upcoming 250th Events